The first 10 tips are about preparation, that is – preparing your track for the final mixdown, which leads to my first point.

 You’d be silly to work without them, but it’s important that you make final calls with your ear.
 Use both!

-- Don’t blame your bad mix on the tools you have
+- Don’t blame your unhealthy mix on the tools you have got

 Whether it’s VST’s, your DAW, or your monitoring environment – don’t make excuses.Good tools help a lot, but they aren’t required.
 The most important thing is that you know your gear inside and out.